lemiskutswa/Javascript-Udemy-Course/README.md

 A string can be a value which you pass with aa condition in an if/else statement just like you would for a number.

 Global constants can be used in conditional code to mitigate the risk of typos.

+<h4>Expressions vs Statements</h4>

+In JS, an expression yeilds a value which you can store in a variable or constant.
+All expressions are statements, but not all statements are expressions, for example if statement is not a expression.
+An expression would work if you use it on the right side of an equal sign.

+!! - double negation(or double bang) can be used to convert a truthy or falsy value into a real Boolean.
+For example if you have a truthy value, it converts it into a real faslse value.
+This is useful for type conversion, when you want to avoid truthy/falsy.

+It converts truthy values into true and vice versa
+To assign default values to variables, you can use the || operator.
+Consider:

+const userInput = ''; // This is undefined therefore truthy.

+const userName = !!userInput; - converts it to false, instead of falsy

+const name = userName|| 'Lemis'; //userName Output --> 'Lemis'; Because userName is false.

+Here if a user enters an empty string which is false, 'Lemis' will be set as the default value.

+Suppose you have this code:

+const userInput = '';
+const userName = userInput || null; //In this case, null is returned.
+This is because when the first operand is falsy, the second operand will always be returned.
+When both operands are truthy, the second operand will be returned if you use the && logical operator.

+In these cases, you can never have true or false because these operators never generate a boolean.
+If the first value is truthy, the && operator ALWAYS returns the second value (the second operand), even if that operand should be falsy

+<h2>Loops</h2>
+Types of loops in JS:
+for,
+for-in,
+for-of,
+while.